mattall/img_url_crawler/README.md

     python img_urls.py an island with a boat next to it

-This scipt just passes your arguements to the pexels query engine.
+This script passes your arguments to the pexels query engine.

 ## Results